 ART: And I can- I guess that could be... that could be Velas, right?

-AUSTIN: Yeah, but this is definitely not, like- ‘hey, go check out this thing we think is there!’ is not defending it from inequities, right?
+AUSTIN: Yeah, but this is definitely not, like- ‘hey, go check out this thing we think is there!’ is not defending it from iniquities, right?

 ART: Right...
 And then there's ‘discover the truth of blank.’
 But if I say ‘discover the truth of the Erasure,’ that like... that's... that's some long-term shit.